-Act-Dietitian/Nutritionist Practice Act.
+Act-Louisiana Dietetic/Nutrition Practice Act of 1987.

-Applicant-any person who has applied to the board for a license or permit to engage in the practice of dietetics/nutrition in the state of Louisiana.
+Applicant-any person who has applied to the board for a regular license or provisional license to use the title dietitian or nutritionist and to engage in the practice of dietetics/nutrition in the state of Louisiana.